minjaaxelsson/social_robot_co-design_canvases/README.md

 Cite as:

-**Minja Axelsson.
-2020.
-Social Robot Co-Design Canvases. https://doi.org/10.17605/OSF.IO/JG2T8**
+**Axelsson, M., Oliveira, R., Racca, M., & Kyrki, V. (2021).
+Social robot co-design canvases: A participatory design framework.
+ACM Transactions on Human-Robot Interaction (THRI), 11(1), 1-39.**

-A journal article on the canvases is to be published in Transactions on Human-Robot Interaction.
+A [journal article](https://dl.acm.org/doi/10.1145/3472225) on the canvases has been published in Transactions on Human-Robot Interaction.
 Please contact the authors for a copy.
-Citation:

-**Minja Axelsson, Raquel Oliveira, Mattia Racca, and Ville Kyrki.
-2021.
-Social Robot Co-Design Canvases: a Participatory Design Framework.
-To appear in the ACM Trans.
-Hum.-Robot Interact., 40 pages.**

 # Referring to the canvases if you build on top of them